 Turn your small milestones into a game with a fun prize or reward system at the end.
 Work with your peers and compete with your friends to see how much progress you can make on your goals.
 It’s all too easy to get discouraged and feel hopeless if you try and reach your goals alone.

 Without a doubt, one of the best strategies to use when working towards multiple financial goals is to earn more money.
 There’s only so much you can do when cutting back your living expenses until you just need to increase your cash flow.

 Take on a few hours of overtime at work, or start a side business on the weekends.
-In this age of technology, there are endless ways you can earn extra money to put towards specific goals.
+In this age of technology, there are endless ways you can earn extra money to put toward specific goals.
 You could even use one specific source of income to pay down debts while setting aside another income stream for big savings goals.

 Another way to increase your cash flow is to talk to your tax professional about adjusting your tax withholding at your day job.
-You’ll have less money taken out of your paycheck which means more money in your bank account.
+You’ll have less money taken out of your paycheck, which means more money in your bank account.

-“As long as a Roth IRA makes financial sense at the time, max out those contributions and, if you need a down payment for home, you can withdraw those contributions tax-free — as long as you wait five years,” she explained.
+“As long as a Roth IRA makes financial sense at the time, max out those contributions and, if you need a down payment for a home, you can withdraw those contributions tax-free — as long as you wait five years,” Stapler said.

 Take time to prioritize what goals are most important for your future – whether that’s paying off student loan debt or buying a new home — and use these tips as a guide to balance the financial decisions you make going forward.

 For more saving strategies, head to this guide on how to balance student loan repayment with investing.